adonispuente/insights-dashboard/docs/app-sre/sop/app-interface-review-process.md

 ### InProgress Services

 InProgress services are in the process of being onboarded. **@app-sre-ic** should only add the ~onboarding label to these MRs so that they can be reviewed by the **@app-sre-onboarding-ic**.

+Per [our contract](https://gitlab.cee.redhat.com/app-sre/contract/-/blob/master/README.md#onboarding-status), TransitionPeriod, OnBoarded, BestEffort MRs will be reviewed by the regular IC, not onboarding IC.

+There are a few other responsibilities for OnBoarding IC laid out in [interrupt-catching](../interrupt-catching.md#appsre-engineer-guide-to-onboarding-ic-responsibilities)

 ### saas-deploy image_pattern